Monarchy of Saint Kitts and Nevis: The Crown and the Police Force

+Royal symbols

+The main symbol of the monarchy of Saint Kitts and Nevis is the sovereign himself.
+Thus, framed portraits of him are displayed in public buildings and government offices.
+The monarch also appears on commemorative stamps of Saint Kitts and Nevis.

+A crown is also used to illustrate the monarchy as the locus of authority, appearing on defence and police force, postal workers, prison officers rank insignia.

+God Save The King is the royal anthem of Sanit Kitts and Nevis.

+Under the Saint Christopher and Nevis Citizenship Act, new citizens of the country have swear allegiance to the monarch, and his heirs and successors.

 Royal visits

+20th century

 Princess Margaret visited Saint Kitts in February 1955.

 Queen Elizabeth II and her husband, the Duke of Edinburgh, visited Saint Kitts and Nevis in 1966.
 During their visit on 22 February, the Queen held an investiture at Government House attended by about 50 guests.
 Afterwards, the Queen and the Duke attended a reception, where about 700 people were present.
 Later, they watched a fireworks display from Basseterre Water Front.
 At Government House in Nevis, Chief Minister C A Paul Southwell presented a large relief map of Nevis to the Queen.
+Prince Charles visited in June 1973 to open the newly-restored Prince of Wales Bastion at the Brimstone Hill Fortress National Park.

 Princess Margaret visited in September 1983 to represent the Queen at the independence celebrations.
 The Queen and her husband visited again in 1985 during which a reception was held onboard HMY Britannia.

 The Princess of Wales holidayed with her sons in Nevis in January 1993.

-In September 1993, the Duke of Edinburgh visited the country as the Queen's personal representative on the occasion of 10th anniversary of independence.
+In September 1993, Prince Philip, Duke of Edinburgh visited the country as the Queen's personal representative on the occasion of 10th anniversary of independence.